Information and Requirements

 - We hope that you will leave tired but blessed from your week of service!

 - Groups may assist in our Housing Program.
-Work may include, but is not limited to, remodeling an existing home by repairing the floors and walls, hanging dry wall, replacing doors and windows, putting up vinyl siding, repairing roofs, building a porch/handicap ramp, or other various other needed repairs.
-We also build new houses, and may use the team on these job sites as well.
+Work may include, but is not limited to, remodeling an existing home by repairing the floors and walls, hanging dry wall, replacing doors and windows, putting up vinyl siding, repairing roofs, or building a porch/handicap ramp; or assisting in the construction of new houses.

-- Groups may assist in needed repairs and maintenance to some of our own CAP facilities in order that we may better serve our participants here in Appalachia.
+- Groups may assist in needed repairs and maintenance to some of CAP’s facilities in order that we may better serve our participants here in Appalachia.

 - Please notify us if anyone in your group has a particular skill or talent that they would be willing to use while here with us.
 We can’t guarantee that we would use them in that area, but would like to if the opportunity exists.